Challenges in the Industry

 Focus on family

 Because the pontoon is so versatile, it represents a huge revenue opportunity for those involved with manufacturing and sales.
-For instance, a pontoon can be–and often is–decked out with high-performance motors along with marine-sized refrigerators and appliances.
+For instance, a float can be–and often is–decked out with high-performance motors along with marine-sized refrigerators and appliances.
 Consequently, they are a revenue mainstay for boat sellers capable of customizing to customer needs.

 - Affordability is relative – The average boat sale is a whopping $146,904.
 This number is derived from the boating industry revenue of $42,000,000,000 divided by the projected number of boats sold, which tops out at 285,900.
-Note: this number might be somewhat skewed because expensive boats, such as yachts, can tilt the data upward with only a few sales.
+Note: this number might be skewed because expensive ships, such as yachts, can tilt the data upward with only a few sales.

 - Setting sail – Aukland, New Zealand, is known as the city of sails as it boasts more boats per person than anywhere else.
 The number of actual boats owned projected for 2023 tops 960,000, representing nearly one boat for every three people.